zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 that prevents a task from monopolizing the CPU when other tasks of the same priority are ready to execute.

 The scheduler divides time into a series of *time slices*, where slices are measured in system clock ticks.
-The time slice size is specified with the :option:`TIMESLICE_SIZE` configuration option, but this size can also be changed dynamically, while the application is running.
+The time slice size is specified with the :option:`CONFIG_TIMESLICE_SIZE` configuration option, but this size can also be changed dynamically, while the application is running.

 At the end of every time slice, the scheduler implicitly invokes :c:func:`task_yield()` on behalf of the current task; this gives